qubic/go-events-consumer/README.md

 ## Configuration options

 You can use command line properties or environment variables.
-Environment variables need to be prefixed with `QUBIC_EVENTS_PUBLISHER_`.
+Environment variables need to be prefixed with `QUBIC_EVENTS_CONSUMER_`.

 The following properties (with defaults) can be set: